 Daria’s book ‘No Soldier Buried Overseas Should Ever Be Forgotten‘ is available in print and e-book formats.
+Net proceeds of book sales help support research costs and the cost of maintaining this blog.
 For more information see https://nosoldierforgotten.com/

 You are also invited to subscribe to our YouTube Channel: On The War Memorial Trail With Pieter Valkenburg: https://www.youtube.com/channel/UCJ591TyjSheOR-Cb_Gs_5Kw.

 © Daria Valkenburg